dbferreira/go-bat/README.md

 ## Infrastructure
 * The frontend will be implemented using AngularJS 2.0 and styled with Bootstrap.
 * The backend server will be done with Go.
-* The database will be either Couchbase or MongoDB.
+* The database will be MongoDB (https://godoc.org/gopkg.in/mgo.v2).

 ## Planned Features
 The following features are planned for the initial version: